Expand AllClick here for a more accessible version

 Parole Interview/Hearing Docket

 Institutional parole staff prepare all cases for the parole interview.
 The schedule is called the parole interview docket.
 Each SCI has one.
 In all Board Actions/Decisions produced by the Parole Board, a month and year only is listed in the document if an additional interview/hearing is to be held.
 Only the inmate is provided with the exact interview/hearing date by parole institutional staff.
 Only the month and year of the hearing is provided to the general public, even if those requesting are family or friends.
 Incarcerated individuals often ask family members, loved ones or friends to contact the Parole Board to see if an exact date can be obtained, but this information is not provided to anyone other than the inmate him/herself.

-Developing a home plan that can be approved is the responsibility of the incarcerated individual.
-Proposed home plans must start with the inmate at the SCI.
-He/she needs to work with Department of Corrections (DOC) parole institutional staff to start this process.
+Developing a home plan that can be approved is the responsibility of the incarcerated person.
+Proposed home plans must start with the inmate at the SCI where he/she is incarcerated.
+Inmates need to work with the Department of Corrections’ (DOC) parole institutional staff to start this process.
 Parole supervision staff in the community investigate and approve/disapprove of the home plan.
-The entire home plan process is under the administration of the DOC.
-Incarcerated individuals, and their family members and friends, often write the Parole Board and ask about possible locations, why a plan was not approved, or what is causing the delay in the investigation.
-These are all questions that need to be asked to parole supervision staff.
+The entire home plan process is under the administration of the Department of Corrections (DOC – not the Parole Board.
+Any questions about the home plan status need to be asked to parole supervision staff.
 The parole agent who conducted the home plan provides contact information when the home plan is investigated.
 This person should be contacted for home plan status updates.